harrylongworth/my1st-etextbook-boilerplate/book.md

 # END MATTER {-}

-This is the sort of content that Kindle Create with the addition of Resources and References headings and Appendix.
+This is the sort of content that Kindle Create suggests as "End Matter".
+I would suggest moving the request a review to the front.

+Additional sections I would use include:

+- Resources and References.
+- Appendices.

 ## About the Author {-}